andry81/pyxvcs/README_EN.txt

 Solution:

-  Read the deatils in the `SSH+SVN/PLINK SETUP` section.
+  Read the deatils in the `ssh+svn/plink setup` section.

 -------------------------------------------------------------------------------
-13. AUTHOR
+14. AUTHOR
 -------------------------------------------------------------------------------
 Andrey Dibrov (andry at inbox dot ru)